All Open A.S. Positions

 No items found

-Commission on Disability Equality - (No Openings)
+Commission on Disability Equality - (3 Open Positions)

 The Commission on Disability Equality (CODE) is dedicated to improving the status of students with temporary or permanent disabilities on campus and in the community.
 CODE shall outreach, network, and explore ways to increase retention and graduation rates, and promote social, educational, and academic programs regarding the disabled student community.
 CODE is committed to advocating for disabled students and educating the campus community on the importance of equal access by raising disability issues, interests, and awareness on a local, state, and national level.
+CODE applications are collected through a google form, so there is no need to apply through the CoC website!

 Commission on Student Well-Being - (No Openings)